All gardens are different and all our designs are unique, therefore the following information is a guide.

-During the initial visit we:
+During the initial visit we will:

 - Discuss your needs, likes and dislikes and assess any challenges presented, proposing possible solutions where necessary